 How do I align my mirrors?

-How long does it take for a project to cut or engrave using the Dremel LC40 Laser Cutter?
+How long does it take for a project to cut or engrave?

-What do I do if my Dremel LC40 Laser Cutter isn’t working correctly?
+What do I do if my Laser Cutter isn’t working correctly?

 Do I need a filtration unit?

-Refer to Exhaust Management Method Selection table to determine the most suitable exhaust management method based on your set up location.
+Refer to the Exhaust Management Systems table to determine the most suitable solution based on your set up.

 How do I vent my laser outside?

-Refer to manual exhaust management section for detailed instructions.
+Refer to the exhaust management section of the owners manual for detailed instructions.
 You may need to consult a local HVAC specialist.
 Ensure you are always complying with local codes and ordinances.